Royal Troon Golf Club: Noteworthy characteristics

 The Old Course begins alongside the sea, running southwards in a line for the first six holes.
 This opening section offers full visibility and plenty of space, but does still require accuracy to avoid deep bunkers.
 Many good rounds have been fashioned through low scores here, often aided by prevailing downwind conditions.
 Beginning with the seventh, the Old Course turns further inland, while simultaneously changing direction, on each of its next six holes, among hillier dunes and thicker vegetation, including ulex (commonly known as gorse, furze, or whin), to severely punish offline shots.
 This sector, with two blind tee shots on the tenth and 11th, marks a sharp rise in difficulty from the opening holes.
 With the 13th hole, the player turns northwards for a long, very stern finish, running parallel to the opening stretch.
 This comprises three long par 4s, two tough par 3s, and a challenging par 5 (the 16th) with its fairway bisected at the halfway point by a ditch, which can only very rarely be carried from the tee.
 The player very often has to face a strong prevailing wind.

 Royal Troon is home to the shortest hole in Open Championship golf.
 Described by Golf Monthly as one of the most famous holes in the world, the par-3 8th hole ("Postage Stamp") measures a scant 123 yd, but its diminutive green measures a mere 2635 sqft.
 Two holes earlier, the par-5 6th ("Turnberry") extends to a lengthy 601 yd and until the championship at Royal Liverpool in 2023 was the longest hole in Open history.

 The 11th hole ("The Railway") is one of the most difficult holes in major championship golf.
-Now a long par-4, a blind tee shot has a long carry over gorse with out of bounds all along the railway on the right.
+Changed to a long par-4, a blind tee shot has a long carry over gorse with out of bounds all along the railway on the right.
 The lengthy approach shot is to a small green that falls away, with nearby out of bounds.